david-bauer/flash-cards/README.md

 - Card reorganization (drag them to new positions)
 - Fancy animations for the above four
 - Tooltips
 - Pretty styling

-## Future Functionality:

 - Multiple sets on one page
+- Options panel
 - Import cards
 - Export cards

+## Future Functionality:

 - Saving sets to somewhere